AGB - Austrian Hotel Contract Conditions (PDF, 41KB)

 , the accommodation provider is entitled to charge a special fee for this;

-(1) The accommodation provider is obliged to provide the agreed services to an extent corresponding to the
+(1) The accommodation provider is obliged to provide the agreed services to a standard in line with

-(2) Special services of the accommodation provider which are not included in the
+(2) Special services provided by the accommodation provider that are subject to a surcharge and are not included in the accommodation fee:

-a) Special accommodation services which may be charged separately
+a) Special accommodation services that can be invoiced separately

 , such as the provision of lounges, sauna and indoor pool, swimming pool,